 The global Fluorine chemicals market is on an upward trajectory, projected to grow at a 5% CAGR, reaching a valuation of USD 30 Billion by 2028.
-This surge in demand can be attributed to the escalating consumption demand can be attributed to the escalating consumption of Fluorine chemicals in various sectors such as Electronics, Automobiles, and PV industries.
+This surge in demand can be attributed to the escalating consumption of Fluorine chemicals in various sectors such as Electronics, Automobiles, and PV industries.
 Particularly, the Asia-Pacific region dominates the fluorochemicals segment, reflecting its growing consumer base in these aforementioned applications.
 Moreover, the pharma industry has a notable reliance on Speciality Fluorine.
 It's noteworthy that around 20% of pharmaceutical drugs have fluorine as a component in their makeup.